-Fifteen activities are recommended to advance the Shafter project prior to developing a new mine plan and converting the estimated mineral resources into mineral reserves.
-The estimated cost of these activities is about \$3.25 million, including the direct cost of preparing the required pre-feasibility or feasibility study.
+A number of activities are recommended to advance the Shafter project prior to developing a new mine plan and converting the estimated mineral resources into mineral reserves.
+The estimated cost of these activities is about \$1 million.
 The proposed activities are:

-- Complete a cavity survey of the Presidio workings - Develop a plan to improve the definition of the remaining Presidio mineralization - Map the Presidio workings and put sample data information on maps completed with cavity survey information - Drill 16 holes (pre-drilled by RC or rotary to 700 feet, then core) to test the zone east of mine-grid 53,750.
+- Rehabilitate the existing workings as needed and complete a cavity survey of the Presidio workings; - Develop a plan to improve the definition of the remaining Presidio mineralization; - Map the Presidio workings and put sample data information on maps completed with cavity survey information - Complete geotechnical investigations to establish design stope dimensions and a ground control management plan; - Complete hydrogeological investigations to determine expected water inflow by mine area; - Drill 16 holes (pre-drilled by RC or rotary to 700 feet, then core) to test the zone east of mine-grid 53,750.
 The primary objective of this in-fill drill program is to obtain geotechnical data, samples for metallurgical testing, and rock density measurements.
-A secondary objective is to test for continuity and extensions of the high-grade domain (domain code 200) to the southeast. - Re-examine historic drill-hole data with respect to collar locations, particularly underground. - Update the database with historic channel-sample information and re-sample some locations to confirm historic results. - Re-examine and compile historic information from Amax and Gold Fields.
+A secondary objective is to test for continuity and extensions of the high-grade domain (domain code 200) to the southeast; - Re-examine historic drill-hole data with respect to collar locations, particularly underground; - Update the database with historic channel-sample information and re-sample some locations to confirm historic results; - Re-examine and compile historic information from Amax and Gold Fields; - Dewater the shafter area and inspect the underground conditions - Develop both level plans and sections that map mineral domains and rock types and that document the continuity of faults and dikes; - Compile results of Gold Fields' underground core drilling and sludge, panel, and bulk sampling; - Develop an accurate survey of the project's land holdings with respect to proposed development activities, and complete a drawing on the same coordinate system as the grade model;

-- Develop both level plans and sections that map mineral domains and rock types and that document the continuity of faults and dikes. - Compile results of Gold Fields' underground core drilling and sludge, panel, and bulk sampling. - Develop an accurate survey of the project's land holdings with respect to proposed development activities - SE recommends that testing be performed on samples representative of the mine plan.
+- SE recommends that testing be performed on samples representative of the mine plan.
 Since extensive test-work has been very consistent on comminution studies as well as tailings observations that have established occlude silver in the sub 10 micron solids, SE recommends that a bottle roll leach campaign be performed on these composite samples at the recommended grind size.
-Bottle roll testing at one grind size ($P{80}=74 \mu m$) on 4 composite samples by year (i.e. year 1 composite, year 2-3 composite, year 4-5 composite, and year 6+ composite).
+Bottle roll testing at one grind size (P80=74 μm) on 4 composite samples by year (i.e. year 1 composite, year 2-3 composite, year 4-5 composite, and year 6+ composite).
 Pricing for three bottle rolls on each of composites (12 bottle rolls) is expected to be in the range of \$20,000 to \$30,000.
 SE recommends that the client consider further testing on the same composites to examine the benefits and disadvantages of finer grinding since that option is available with the current mill proposed in this study.
 Grind size versus recovery bottle roll testing, as well as thickening and pressure filtration testwork should be performed to examine this opportunity.
-Grind size versus recovery should include a minimum of the achievable grind P{80} characteristic distributions of 43 and 53 micrometers.
-This would require 24 grind and bottle roll test which would cost in the range of \$40,000 to \$60,000. - SE recommends that liquid solid separation testing on the different grind sizes of each of the composites should also be performed.
-The cost for 8 samples will be about \$43,200. - SE recommends that a qualified consultant(s) who specializes in the inspection, testing, repair and refurbishment of used mechanical equipment be engaged to inspect major equipment and assess its suitability for return to operation.
-Detailed inspections to verify the integrity of the equipment and provide specific recommendations and estimates for repair work required to bring each piece of major equipment back into service should be considered.
-It is anticipated that the cost of such inspections could be in the range of \$50-150K. - SE recommends that qualified person be consulted to evaluate the thickeners to determine if refurbishment and/or upgrading of key components is necessary to achieve the thickening performance predicted by the Pocock testwork. - Complete a pre-feasibility or feasibility study for the project.
+Grind size versus recovery should include a minimum of the achievable grind P80 characteristic distributions of 43 and 53 micrometers.
+This would require 24 grind and bottle roll test which would cost in the range of \$40,000 to \$60,000; - SE recommends that liquid solid separation testing on the different grind sizes of each of the composites should also be performed.
+The cost for 8 samples will be about \$43,200; - SE recommends that a qualified person be consulted to evaluate the thickeners to determine if refurbishment and/or upgrading of key components is necessary to achieve the thickening performance predicted by the Pocock testwork; and